aigjermo/multicast-presentation/src/c-long-term.md

 . . .

-One source must be chosen as primary, and the tree is rooted at this nodes closest router.
+One source must be chosen as primary, and the tree is rooted at this node's closest router.

 . . .